 Types of Menstrual Problems

 Menorrhagia is characterized by unusually heavy bleeding that often lasts longer than a week.
-Those affected may need to frequently change menstrual products and may feel fatigued due to blood loss.
+Those affected may need to change menstrual products frequently and may feel fatigued due to blood loss.
 Severe cases of menorrhagia can interrupt daily routines and may lead to anemia.
 Causes include hormonal imbalances, uterine fibroids, and other health issues.
-Treatment options range from medications and lifestyle adjustments to surgical intervention when needed.
+Treatment options range from medications and lifestyle adjustments to surgical intervention when needed. - Absent Periods (Amenorrhea)

 Dysmenorrhea refers to intense cramping that can hinder daily activities.
 This pain, often in the lower abdomen, back, or thighs, may be paired with nausea, fatigue, or headaches.
 Primary dysmenorrhea is related to natural menstrual processes, while secondary dysmenorrhea may result from conditions like endometriosis.
 Management strategies include heat therapy, pain relief, lifestyle adjustments, and professional medical treatments for underlying conditions.